An Efficient Feedback Coding Scheme with Low Error Probability for Discrete Memoryless Channels: Abstract

 \section{Abstract}

-Existing feedback communication schemes are either specialized to particular channels (Schalkwijk--Kailath, Horstein), or apply to general channels but have high coding complexity (block feedback schemes) or are difficult to analyze (posterior matching).
-This paper introduces a feedback coding scheme that combines features from previous schemes in addition to a new randomization technique.
-We show that our scheme achieves the capacity for all discrete memoryless channels and establish a bound on its error exponent that approaches the sphere packing bound as the rate approaches the capacity.
-These benefits are attained with only $O(n\log n)$ coding complexity.
+Existing fixed-length feedback communication schemes are either specialized to particular channels (Schalkwijk--Kailath, Horstein), or apply to general channels but either have high coding complexity (block feedback schemes) or are difficult to analyze (posterior matching).
+This paper introduces a new fixed-length feedback coding scheme which achieves the capacity for all discrete memoryless channels, has an error exponent that approaches the sphere packing bound as the rate approaches the capacity, and has $O(n\log n)$ coding complexity.
+These benefits are achieved by judiciously combining features from previous schemes with new randomization technique and encoding/decoding rule.
+These new features make the analysis of the error probability for the new scheme easier than for posterior matching.